Rfarasati/os_midterm_project/Documentation.md

 - `0x20` = 32 bytes (length of SHA-256)
 - Followed by hex-encoded hash

+### Algorithm Selection: SHA-256 vs BLAKE3

+The project specification suggested BLAKE3 as the hashing algorithm.
+However, this implementation uses **SHA-256** for the following reasons:

+1. **Availability**: SHA-256 is readily available in OpenSSL (libcrypto)
+2. **Simplicity**: No additional dependencies required
+3. **Security**: SHA-256 is cryptographically secure and widely trusted
+4. **Standards**: SHA-256 has established multihash code (0x12)
+5. **Project Scope**: For educational purposes, the choice of hash function doesn't impact the core learning objectives (concurrency, IPC, thread management)

+The specification noted BLAKE3 as "suggested" (پیشنهادی), not mandatory, and explicitly mentioned it could be changed via environment variable.

 ### 3. Block Storage

 Blocks stored in hierarchical directory structure: